Abdoronic/Super-Hero-Chess/README.md

 # Super Hero Chess

-2D turn-based game inspired by chess with super Hero characters to play with, using different super hero abilities.
+2D turn-based game inspired by chess with super hero characters to play with, using different super hero abilities.

 <br/>